 Highfield Littleport is a mixed, all age (2-19) area special school.
 Highfield Littleport is an Academy as part of The Active Learning Trust.

 All Highfield pupils have an Education Health Care Plan accounting for their special educational needs for a moderate, severe or profound and multiple learning difficulty, the majority working within pre-key stage standards.
 Many pupils have additional medical, sensory, communication and physical disabilities.
 Some pupils have difficulties maintaining appropriate behaviour.

 On entry all pupils are attaining levels well below those expected for children of a similar age.
 Assessments from the pupils Education, Health and Care plan process or the child's previous nursery or school setting provides a starting point from which to baseline on entry.
 This confirms levels of attainment and forms the basis of an initial Plan where short and long term targets are formulated.

 We aim to meet the needs of all our pupils through our curriculum and through the care, guidance and support we provide to ensure the Equality Duty is achieved.
 We are required to set Equality Targets and the following have been set as a benchmark to facilitate future development.
 The targets are set within the our School Plan in relevant areas.
 Targets are assessed and reviewed regularly within our self evaluation at least on a yearly basis.
-A link the the live document is also available on this website.
+A summary can be found on the School Development page.

 The General Duty